 Day view: With the Day view, you can start and stop the online timer as you work on client projects.
 In addition to creating a new time entry, you can add notes about the task or project.
 It even allows you to manually enter either the start and end times or the total number of hours per task.

 Before you and your employees can track time on Harvest, you need to create and add the client profiles, projects, and tasks to your administrator account.
-While you can import customer data to Harvest via a CSV file upload, you have to input all the tasks and project names into the software.
+While you can import customer data to Harvest via a CSV file upload, you have to input all the tasks and project names into the software manually.

 With Harvest’s expense tracking, you can easily submit expenses that you incurred on behalf of the company and/or while working on client tasks and projects.
 Marking expenses as billable also lets you add it to customer invoices for billing.